Overview

 Access to physical servers

 In some situations, CoreWeave employees may need to access your physical servers through SSH.
-This enables CoreWeave to run low-level networking diagnostics, troubleshoot issues with Kubelets, and more.
+This lets CoreWeave run low-level networking diagnostics, troubleshoot issues with Kubelets, and more.
 CoreWeave typically requests login as the acc user, which has sudo access.

 When a CoreWeave employee requests access to a system within your CKS environment, you receive a notification.
 This notification includes a link to the Cloud Console, where you can review the details of the request.
 These details include the resources and permissions that the CoreWeave employee is requesting access to, and the reason for the request.

 By default, CoreWeave delivers notifications to a designated, shared Slack channel.
-Additional notification channels, such as email, can be configured on request.
+You can request additional notification channels, such as email.
 If you enable Support Access Management, CoreWeave requires that you monitor your notification channel at all times to review and approve access requests promptly.

 If you use the default shared Slack channel for notifications, any member of your organization in that channel can see request notifications.
 However, regardless of notification channel, only members of your organization with the Access Request Approver role can review the request details in the Console UI.